AayanKhan949/Shootex/CAD/ShootexArena/Converted-files .step/step-files.md

 # SHOOTEX ARENA .step CAD FILES

 *This readme consists of the .step files of the CAD of SHOOTEX.
-The CAD files are uploaded in google drive as iyt wasn't possible to upload that large files in the guthub repo directly*
+The CAD files are uploaded in google drive as iyt wasn't possible to upload that large files in the github repo directly*

 *Google drive link of the .step CAD files of SHOOTEX*:https://drive.google.com/drive/folders/1LEq1XjwmR3tj3QBTQ9n734LQi5Wjn5oo?usp=sharing